sqlfluff/sqlfluff/CONTRIBUTING.md

 improvements.
 Keep in mind that there are linting checks in place for good formatting so keep an eye on the tests whenever submitting a PR.

-:star2: **Fifth** - if you're so inclined - pull requests on the core codebase are always welcome.
+:star2: **Fifth** - if you are so inclined - pull requests on the core codebase are always welcome.
 Bear in mind that all the tests should pass, and test coverage should not decrease unduly as part of the changes which you make.
 You may find it useful to familiarise yourself with the